skip to main content

 Additional Clarifications of the 2023 Rules of Golf

-New additions will normally be updated on a quarterly basis each January, April, July, and October and the next quarterly update will be in October 2024.
+New additions will normally be updated on a quarterly basis each January, April, July, and October and the next quarterly update will be in early January 2025.

 Click here to view/download this document as a PDF